AnonSar/fit3143-notes/notes/16-vector-architecture.md

 * The repetition time is dependent on the time taken to compute the slowest component in a pipelined program.

 ## Interleaving
-* Interleaving is a way of improving memory access performance by storing memory in parallel.* Its benefits and characteristics are:	* Interleaving can keep feeding a pipelined machine with instructions even if main memory is slow	* Interleaving slows down when subsequent accesses are from the same memory bank	* Interleaving can be rare when prefetching instructions, since it is sequential Interleaving allows simultaneous memory accesses	* Banks are usually selected using some of the low order bits of the address because sequential access will access different banks
+* Interleaving is a way of improving memory access performance by storing memory in parallel.
+* Its benefits and characteristics are:
+	* Interleaving can keep feeding a pipelined machine with instructions even if main memory is slow
+	* Interleaving slows down when subsequent accesses are from the same memory bank.
+However, this is rare when prefetching instructions, since it is sequential Interleaving allows simultaneous memory accesses
+	* Banks are usually selected using some of the low order bits of the address because sequential access will access different banks
+	* Additionally , it is possible to access tow locations at the same time if they reside in the different banks.
+	* However, it is possible for memory contention to occur.
+To alleviate this, a delay path can be added to the pipelined addres to mitigate this.

 ## Vector Startup
 * Vector instructions may be issued at the rate of 1 instruction per clock period — providing there is no contention they will be issued at this rate
 * The first result appears after some delay, and then each word of the vector will arrive at the rate of one word per clock period
 * Vectors longer than 64 words are broken into 64 word chunks

 ## Stride
+Stride is the distance separating memory.
 ### The Effect of Stride on Interleaving
 * Most interleaving schemes simply take the bottom bits of the address and use these to select the memory bank
 * This is very good for sequential address patterns (stride 1) and not too bad for random address patterns
-* But for stride n, where n is the number of memory banks, the performance can be extremely bad
+* But for stride n, where n is the number of memory banks, the performance can be extremely bad.
+This is due to each access using the same memory bank; this effectively cripples any vectorisation capability, resulting in serialisation and thus a dramatic performance drop.

 ### Memory Layout for Stride-free access
 * Consider the layout of an 8x8 matrix